This article covers the following: |

 Before you start configuring Personalized Text on your Website using VWO, we recommend you go through these articles:

 In VWO, when you create a campaign using the Editor, the variables can be declared and introduced as part of the Edit element and Edit HTML operations.
-To declare a new variable using either of these operations, click on the (x) icon ( refer to the image below) and select the DECLARE A NEW VARIABLE to declare a new variable.
+To declare a new variable using either of these operations, click on the (x) icon ( refer to the image below) and select the Declare a new variable to declare a new variable.

 UI for Edit Element UI for Edit HTML

-Variable
+Javascript Variable

 Label